 Breeding Season Begins

-Right now, at our study site near Utqiagvik, AK temperatures are hovering around freezing and the tundra is still snow covered.
+When breeding season kicks off at our study site near Utqiagvik, AK, temperatures usually hover around freezing and the tundra is still snow covered.
 Although daylight hours are dramatically increasing, it still feels a lot like winter.
 These aren’t conditions we typically associate with nesting, yet for Snowy Owls, the clock is ticking on the short window of opportunity that the Arctic summer provides.

 When male Snowy Owls arrive at their coastal breeding grounds, they get right to work.
 The first order of business is to establish a territory and defend it with vigilance.
 When another male challenges his boundaries, they will stand facing each other, bow forward, and hoot back and forth in a display designed to catch the attention of a female.